cawal/activity-rest-framework/README.md

 ## Usage

 The Activity-REST framework was not published to a Maven repository yet.
-Thus, in order to use it for your projects, first download the repository and install the bundles at your user's local repository using:
+Thus, in order to use it for your projects, first download the repository and install the bundles at your user's local repository.
+You can follow the following commands for this step:

 ```bash
 git clone https://github.com/cawal/activity-rest-framework